As the coronavirus continues to significantly impact the U.S. economy, BIA has adjusted its revenue projections for 2020 local advertising.

-Download the report, Advertising Revenue in the Uncertain COVID-19 Environment, to get more analysis analysis on the new forecast, along with PRE and POST COVID revenue expectations for local media.
-Links to more complimentary research around the effect of COVID on local media are also listed below.
+Get more analysis from the forecast in the report, Advertising Revenue in the Uncertain COVID-19 Environment, which is available for download below.
+It includes BIA’s pre- and post-COVID revenue expectations for local media.
+Links to additional complimentary research around the effect of COVID on local media are also listed below.

 BIA ADVantage clients: Log into BIA ADVantage to view your updated local market advertising forecast estimates and additional COVID resources.

 Check here regularly.
 BIA will continue to publish complimentary analysis on the effect of the coronavirus on local advertising:

 - Navigating the Local Advertising Marketplace During the Pandemic Webinar: On-Demand Video and Presentation includes vertical ad spend analysis (Watch and View Webinar here)